 Fall Prep Tips to Save You Time & Money

-girl prepping her lawn for fallWeather can change quickly, so it’s best to be prepared for season changes before they arrive.
+Weather can change quickly, so it’s best to be prepared for season changes before they arrive.
 Fall marks the dawn of the heating season, and your home requires special attention to maintain a safe and healthy indoor environment when you turn on your furnace.
 Your plumbing needs special preparation for cold weather, too.
-By preparing for fall early, it can save you time, trouble and money.
+By preparing for fall early, it can save you time, trouble, and money.

 Your Air Conditioning Still Needs Attention

-As the fall weeds grow and leaves fall, keep an eye on your outside air conditioner to keep the coil clean and unobstructed so it will be ready to go for next season.
+Fall doesn’t mean the end of hot weather – you may still need your air conditioning well into the season.
+If you haven’t had your cooling system tuned up this year, then it is smart to get it done before the season ends.
+As the leaves fall, keep the coil clean and unobstructed so it will be ready to go for next season.
 When you no longer need cooling, you may consider covering your air conditioner to protect it from yard and tree debris.
-Air conditioners do not require covers to protect them from winter precipitation however, and heat pumps should never be covered.
+Air conditioners do not require covers to protect them from winter precipitation.
+However, heat pumps should never be covered.

 Furnace Safety Checks are Critical for Health and Safety